joker-x/serveralerts2telegram/README.md

 # serveralerts2telegram

+Every 5 minutes check the available disk space and server load.
+If any of them raise $LOAD_LIMIT or $DISK_LIMIT, your Telegram Bot send an alert to $TELEGRAM_CHAT_ID.
+When return under the limits send another message.

-Bash scripts that send a telegram message if server load raise $LOAD_LIMIT or use of disk space raise $DISK_LIMIT and attach a file with top and iotop output.
+All Telegram messages attach a file with uptime, df, top and iotop output.

+Also save a load log in /var/log/loadmonitor/$(hostname).tsv that rotate every week for a year.

+**Simple, usefull, light and write in pure bash!**

 ## Instalation with interactive script

 ```bash
 bash <(curl -s https://raw.githubusercontent.com/joker-x/serveralerts2telegram/main/INSTALL.bash)
 ```

 ## Configuration